VEckardt/IntegrityREST/README.md

 # IntegrityREST
-Demo case how to use RESTeasy (http://resteasy.jboss.org/) together with PTC Integrity
+Demo case how to use RESTeasy (http://resteasy.jboss.org/) together with PTC Integrity.

+RESTeasy is part of a standard Integrity Server since 10.9 (perhaps 10.8 too).
+Just look for "resteasy" on the server under server/mks

 ##  Development environment
 - PTC Integrity LM 10.9 (also 11.0 should be fine)